Megalencephalic leukoencephalopathy with subcortical cysts: Diagnosis

 Diagnosis of Megalencephalic leukoencephalopathy with subcortical cysts is made with a combination of physical and clinical evaluations.
 The presence of frontal and temporal subcortical cysts is the main factor when diagnosing a patient with this disease.
 In the late stages of the disease, patients have been noted to develop impaired coordination, overresponsive reflexes, and even seizures.
 MRI testing is used to study and diagnose patients with this disease.
 A study conducted on four patients with this disease yielded similar MRI results despite their slightly differing symptoms.
 Genetic testing can show whether or not the individual has a mutation in the MLC1 gene, which accounts for 75% of all cases.

 Management

 There currently is not a known cure for this disease.
 However, there are treatment options to mitigate the effects of symptoms that come with this disease.
 The drug Carbamazepine is an anticonvulsant drug commonly used to treat seizures and nerve pain.
 A case with a five-year-old girl indicated the ability of this drug to reduce the effects of seizures linked to this disease.

 Epidemiology

 Most of the cases were studied in Turkish families who were part of consanguineous marriages (marrying relatives or the "same blood").
-Nonetheless, Megalencephalic leukoencephalopathy with subcortical cysts does not show genetic heterogeneity which means that there are no mutations in other loci expressing similar phenotypes.